ejhammond/react-responsive-system/README.md

 Fundamentally, we need our components to be aware of the current screen class so they know when to re-render.
 We do this by setting up a single resize event-listener at the root of the app, and Providing the screen class via React Context.

 For better perf while your users are rapidly resizing their screens to see if your site breaks, there's a little debounce.
-You can configure the debounce delay by supplying an `resizeUpdateDelay` to the config object when you `createScreenClassProvider`.
+You can configure the debounce delay by supplying a `resizeUpdateDelay` to the config object when you `createScreenClassProvider`.